CodeForPhilly/clean-and-green-philly/docs/SETUP/BACK_END.md

 #### macOS

 In the terminal, use the `cd` command to navigate to your repository location, and then into the `data` directory.
 Run `docker-compose run vacant-lots-proj`.
 This command starts Docker Compose and sets up your environment as defined in your `docker-compose.yml` file.
 When you're finished and want to shut down the Docker containers, run `docker-compose down`.

+### PostgreSQL

+[PostgreSQL](https://www.postgresql.org/) AKA postgres, pg, psql is an open-source relational database management system.
+It is used in this project only by the data load script to stage data and by the data diff process to compare new data with backed up data.
+It is not needed by the front-end to run.
+We run Postgres with the [Postgis](https://postgis.net/) extension for geospatial data in a Docker container.

+To start the postgres Docker container, run:
+`docker compose up -d postgres`.
+You can access the psql command line in your container to work with the database with this command: `docker exec -it cagp-postgres psql -U postgres -d vacantlotdb`.
+To stop the postgres container run `docker compose down postgres`.

+## Configuration

+There are numerous configuration variables in `data/src/config/config.py`.
+See the documentation in that file for each variable.
+You will also have to set up environmental variables for keys and database connection parameters as defined throughout this document.

+There are the following secrets that may be securely shared with you by the project leads:
+- The password for the project's Google account to access the cloud platform.
+For development purposes you can work in your personal cloud account, see the GCP section below.
+- The Slack API key to post diff reports to the project Slack via the messenger bot.
+See the 'Backup and difference reporting' section below.
+You can set up your own Slack bot for your personal workspace and use that API key for local testing.
+See [this link](https://www.datacamp.com/tutorial/how-to-send-slack-messages-with-python) for instructions or do a Google search on how to do it.

 #### Making code changes